adr1el-m/TheBoys-Haliya/README.md

 ### Go-Live Checklist

-- [ ] Configure HTTPS and secure domain
+- [ ] Configure HTTPS and secure custom domain
-- [ ] Rotate and store secrets in a cloud secret manager
+- [ ] Rotate and store all secrets in a cloud secret manager
-- [ ] Run database backup and restore drills
+- [ ] Run database backup and point-in-time restore drills on Neon
-- [ ] Add centralized error monitoring and uptime alerts
+- [ ] Add centralized error monitoring (e.g., Sentry) and uptime alerting
-- [ ] Load test critical flows (login, upload, forum, admin moderation)
+- [ ] Load test critical flows: triage submission, appointment booking, provider queue, public-health dashboard
-- [ ] Configure legal and compliance pages (terms, privacy, data retention)
+- [ ] Configure legal and compliance pages: terms of use, privacy policy, medical disclaimer, data retention notice
+- [ ] Verify CORS origins are locked down to production domains only
+- [ ] Confirm demo credentials are removed or isolated from production data

 ---